MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-hub.md

 Go to the **My enrichments** to see all configured enrichments.
 Each enrichment is represented as a row that includes additional information about the enrichment.

 Select an enrichment to see the available options.
-Alternatively, you can select the ellipsis (...) on a list item to see the options.
+You can also select the ellipsis (...) on a list item to see the options.

 :::image type="content" source="media/enrichment-hub-options-run.png" alt-text="Options to manage enrichments in the list of enrichments":::